 Paraguay has the lowest tax rate in Latin America, at 10%.
 Other booming economies such as Brazil and Chile apply a tax rate of around 30%.
 Paraguay is therefore considerably more competitive.
+This is important to take into account when you declare your business taxes in Paraguay.

 The corporate income tax is applicable to all companies no matter what practices they are involved in.
 This will be the most constant cost and sits at a standard rate.